Eng-Elias/codetective/README.md

   - Input: Existing `Issue` list (from scan results).
   - Output: Updated `Issue` list with statuses (`FIXED`/`FAILED`) and list of modified files.
   - Strategy: Batches fixes to avoid context shifts; preserves structure/formatting.

+## Reliability and Error Handling

+Codetective is built to fail safely and keep you informed.
+The orchestrator in `core/orchestrator.py` records per‑agent errors without halting the entire run: during sequential scans, `_run_all_agents()` wraps each agent in `try/except` and appends human‑readable messages to `error_messages`; during parallel scans, the `ThreadPoolExecutor` loop captures exceptions from futures and prints a clear note while still aggregating results from successful agents.
+This means a transient failure in, say, Trivy, won’t prevent SemGrep or the AI reviewer from completing.

+External processes are executed through `utils/process_utils.py::run_command()`, which applies timeouts (configurable via `Config.agent_timeout`) and attempts graceful termination (`SIGTERM`) before forceful termination when supported by the OS.
+Output is always captured as text with replacement for invalid characters so logs remain readable.
+On timeout, the function returns a failed status with a descriptive message rather than raising, allowing upstream code to handle it predictably.

+Agents check their own readiness.
+For example, `SemGrepAgent.is_available()` and `TrivyAgent.is_available()` verify tool availability via `utils/system_utils.py`; the AI‑based agents inherit from `agents/ai_base.py`, where `is_ai_available()` verifies Ollama connectivity and `call_ai()` centralizes error handling.
+When Ollama is unreachable, users see a specific, actionable error string (e.g., model not found, connection refused).

+When modifying files, safety comes first.
+The `CommentAgent` and `EditAgent` can create backup files prior to changes and respect the `keep_backup` setting in `Config`.
+The comment agent formats annotations using the host language’s comment style, preserves indentation, and handles edge cases such as unknown line numbers by placing notes at the file head.
+The edit agent processes issues in stable batches to avoid line‑shift hazards and writes back only when a meaningful change has been produced by the model.

+Input scope is bounded to keep runs stable and fast. `utils/file_utils.py` validates paths, respects `.gitignore`, enforces maximum file size (`Config.max_file_size`), and allows inclusion/exclusion patterns, while `utils/git_utils.py` can focus on tracked or changed files.
+Together, they reduce noise and resource usage on large repositories.

+Finally, results are standardized.
+Both scan and fix operations serialize their outputs (`models/schemas.py`) with timestamps, durations, and per‑agent summaries.
+This makes failures auditable and performance measurable across runs, even when some agents are temporarily unavailable.

 ## Architecture